jhpuah/EEGDM/README.md

 ## ℹ️ Unused Code
-This repo is still under active development, and left in several pieces of unused/untested code.
-Any functionality implied by the code but not mentioned in the paper shall be considered experimental.
-Documentation about these code (if any) might be outdated or unreliable.
+This repo is still under active development and has several pieces of unused/untested code.
+Any functionality implied in the code but not mentioned in the paper shall be considered experimental.
+Documentation about them (if any) might be outdated or unreliable.

+In particular, the layerwise learning rate and weight decay for LFT will not work.
+Best to leave `lrd_kwargs` untouched, or set it to `null`.

+## 🗺️ Roadmap
+Current aim: clean up the mess by Dec 2025
+* Proper documentation of class parameters and available options, add user-friendly error messages
+* Refactor `model.classifier.MHAStack`: it makes calculating the depth of a layer unnecessarily complicated, hindering the implementation of layerwise learning rate decay
+* Cleanup config files: most files are copy-pasted from the respective `base.yaml`, only changing one or two lines, there must be a better way
+* `hydra.utils.instantiate` + `src.util.dynamic_load`: horrible
+* Rename classes: `dataloader.TUEVDataset` is used for other dataset as well, `model.classifier` should be `LatentFusionTransfromer`, etc.
+* Optimize the code: parallelize `cache` and `report`, optimize checkpoint size, check `TODO`s in code ...
+* Remove `preprocessing` from the workflow, it should be a directory with standalone scripts, like in other FM repo
+* Remove unused code

 ## 📖 Citation